troawayslashdotjpg/AID-group-scenario-project/Project_proposal.md

 This can also be called a challenge because, as far as the author knows, this has never been tried with so many people.

 ## Objectives
-The group's first work will ne to recreate a small part of chapter 1 from Corpse Party, a horror ~walking simulator~ RPG with some visual novel tropes
+The group's first work will ne to recreate a small part of chapter 1 from Corpse Party, a horror ~walking simulator~ RPG with some visual novel tropes.